lychyi/demo-squash-merge/README.md

 ## Tradeoffs
 - Pros:
-  - The merge message defaults to `<Title of Pull Request> (PR #)` which helps us reference the PR url from changelogs or the commit history in Github since it automatically becomes an href.
+  - The merge message defaults to `<Commit Msg/Branch Name> (PR #)` which helps us reference the PR url from changelogs or the commit history in Github since it automatically becomes an href.
   - This gives maintainers an opportunity to clean up some commit messages if needed and adjust the title of the PR so that the commit history reads nicely.
   - Maintainers no longer need to monitor commit messages to see if they make sense.
 Or ask people to amend commits.
   - It's easy to rollback PRs.